-24. At its 3rd meeting of the Task Force held on 5 August 2008, the Task Force considered the voluntary referral mechanism under which PMCs referred unsafe work practices of contractors engaged by individual owners to LD, the fatalities resulting from repair, maintenance, alteration and addition (RMAA) works in 2008, expansion bolts for supporting scaffolds, LD's publicity drive for 2008 and 2009 and the Buildings (Amendment) Ordinance 2008 for introducing the Minor Works Control System.
+24. At its 3rd meeting held on 5 August 2008, the Task Force considered the voluntary referral mechanism under which PMCs referred unsafe work practices of contractors engaged by individual owners to LD, the fatalities resulting from repair, maintenance, alteration and addition (RMAA) works in 2008, expansion bolts for supporting scaffolds, LD's publicity drive for 2008 and 2009 and the Buildings (Amendment) Ordinance 2008 for introducing the Minor Works Control System.